 At about 14.5″ (36.8 cm) tall, it’s still very compact and a quite a bit shorter than the GermGuardian model.
 I like the compactness, but it comes with a trade off as I’ll tell you later.

 One advantage you’ll have with the Levoit is the memory feature.
-Unlike the AC4825, turning it back on restores it to its previous settings for fan speed and night light.
-That’s a nice touch a like.
+Unlike the AC4825, turning it back on restores it to its earlier settings for both the fan speed and night light.
+That’s a nice touch I really like!